beakerlib/ControlFlow/SessionControl/README.md

 - **<254**

-    These return codes are typically comming from the executed command.
+    These return codes are typically coming from the executed command.

 - **0**